dfinity/nns-dapp/HOWTO.md

 - A new proposal topic.
 - A new `nnsFunction` or changes in one.

 The change is not always just in one section.
-Many times you need to fix two sections simulataneously.
+Many times you need to fix two sections simultaneously.
 For example, a new topic comes with a new `nnsFunction`.

 ## New Action